alcatraz47/mahmudulhaquearfan.github.io/index.md

 ### Job Experience
 **Current**:
+- Working as a Data Scientist and Engineer (Full-time) at Eucaps Ltd. since September 2021 - Present.
+- Working as a Machine Learning Engineer (Part-time) at NybSys Pvt.
+Ltd. since September 2021 - Present.

+**Past**:
-- Working as a Machine Learning Researcher at NybSys Pvt.
-Ltd. since January 2019.
+- Worked as a Machine Learning Engineer (Full-time) at NybSys Pvt.
+Ltd. since January 2019 - August 2021.
+- Worked as a Data Scientist and Engineer (Part-time) at Eucaps Ltd. since June 2021 - August 2021.
-- Working as a Data Engineer(Remote and Part-time) at Mumsy AB under Transdev since Januray 2020.
+- Worked as a Data Engineer(Remote and Part-time) at Mumsy AB under Transdev since Januray 2021 - May 2021.
 ### Education

 - BSc. in Computer Science and Engineering from North South University, Dhaka, Bangladesh.